 It’s almost time for a new year, for a new beginning.
 Looking back, you see how well you did and where you need to improve.
 From an optimistic viewpoint, a great year-ender is appreciating deeds and being inspired to make the next one better.

 A year well-ended can be a great drive to improve.
 It can be the cornerstone of a pleasant beginning.
-The charisma of great things have the power to move.
-Spectacular presentation endings—especially ones that strike a chord in the heart—can inspire people to do generous acts. .
+The charisma of great things has the power to move.
+Spectacular presentation endings—especially ones that strike a chord in the heart—can inspire people to do generous acts.

 Where to Begin Your Presentation

 Although, yes, it’s the season for holiday gimmicks such as festive shows and productions, many presenters will tell you that one doesn’t simply chorus his way to winning an investment or donation.

 Curation is necessary when crafting a pitch.
 Relevant and influential data are what you need when choosing the right content for your pitch.

 Even crafting PowerPoint Presentations have dos and don’ts.
 Let the 4-by-5 rule guide you in using words sparingly and curating only the essentials for your pitch.